Movement 1: From Spark to Stakes

 - All reflections, AI-generated outputs, metadata, and artifacts (syntheses, deep dives, etc.) are scoped to a single

-session_id. - On a student dashboard, the session is what they "click into" — it's their project.
+session_id. - On a student dashboard, the session is what they "click into": their project.

-movement_number — The Narrative Timeline
+movement_number: The Narrative Timeline

-RTS is sequenced through a scaffolded progression called Movements — each one guiding a different mode of reflection, analysis, or research action.
+RTS is sequenced through a scaffolded progression called Movements, each one guiding a different mode of reflection, analysis, or research action.

 - A